 Step 3: File Every Missing Tax Return

 The way you file your tax returns depends on what you’re trying to achieve.
 If the tax expert suggests that you pay your taxes in full, you should add all the deductions you have to minimize the amount you owe.
-If you want to settle your tax debt, you’ll be better off not including the deductions, because it helps to owe more to the IRS in such a situation.
+If you want to settle your back taxes, you’ll be better off not including the deductions, because it helps to owe more to the IRS in such a situation.
 Your tax resolution professional can help you choose the best solution to your tax problem and significantly reduce the amount of money you eventually pay to the IRS.

 Step 4: Achieve Tax Resolution